A likely candidate for a Most Gruesome Set Design award, this is a grisly must-have for schlock horror movies that employ the I'm a Humanitarian

 - The Ghost and the Darkness is a story about two man-eating lions who preferentially hunted humans.
 The protagonists find the lions' den while tracking them down, and discover that it is littered with bones of the lions' human victims.

 - In Deep Rising, the heroes at one point come across the creature's feeding grounds in the bowels of the ship.
 There are hundreds of gory, skeletal remains strewn across the giant storage room.
 The haunting final screams of the people can be heard as the camera pans over them.
+Earlier in the film, some of the passengers' excreted corpses are found in a corridor at the bottom of the elevator.

 - Invoked by the Creeper in Jeepers Creepers.
 After he's cannibalized his victims for body parts, he takes them to a hidden dungeon where he props up the corpses into a depraved piece of artwork by preserving them and mounting them on the walls.
 The protagonist is borderline catatonic after witnessing this.